MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/ehr-admin-epic.md

 Complete this step if your organization wants Microsoft to manage SMS notifications for your patients.
 When you enable SMS notifications, your patients will receive confirmation and reminder messages for scheduled appointments.

-To enable SMS notifications, your Microsoft 365 admin does the following:
+To enable SMS notifications, your Microsoft 365 admin completes the following steps:

 1. On the SMS notifications page, select both consent checkboxes to: